Trismegiste/WamBundle/README.md

 Version 1.0 beta

 ## What ?
-A Warren Abstract Machine (WAM) is a virtual machine for Prolog (like a JVM for Java).
+A Warren Abstract Machine (WAM) is a virtual machine (like a JVM for Java) for Prolog.
+This library is intended to run on PHP 5.3 and preferably on Symfony 2.1.
-Today, this thing would be called a "PVM" (Prolog Virtual Machine) but at the Old Ages, when one programmer can change the face of the (computer) world, it was named by its maker.
+Prolog is a logic language which solve problems with an inference engine.

 David Warren wrote in "WAM - A tutorial reconstruction" :